ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 container.

->[Docker](https://www.docker.com/) is an awesome containerization tool that helps standardizing development and deployment.
+>[Docker](https://www.docker.com/) is an awesome containerization tool that helps standardizing development and deployment, by packaging applications and their dependencies.

-On the same production server, we also have a cron job, configured to run a shell script that takes a snapshot of the database, including all the data it contains, and sends it to the backup server via SSH.
+On the same production server, we also have a cron job, configured to run a shell script that takes a snapshot of the database (including all the data it contains) and sends it to the backup server via SSH.

 >[cron](https://man7.org/linux/man-pages/man8/cron.8.html) is a time-based job
 >scheduler for Unix-like computer operating systems.